 The Authority's adjustment is also supported by QUU's internal savings target (set subsequent to price setting) for non-bulk operating costs.
-The Authority has included a 10% savings target in its estimates of costs for 2013-14 onwards for these material efficiencies.
+The Authority has included a 10% savings target reduction, relative to 2012-13, to be achieved progressively over the next two years.